 On thing to note though is that because shotguns offer a wide scope of damage, it can be less desirable if you have pets and young children that could be affected.

 For those who are not familiar, pistol caliber carbines are shorter barreled rifles that are chambered in common pistol calibers.
 These guns date back to the 1800s, and they have seen a marked increase in popularity recently.
 They have substantially less recoil than even the pistols we talked about, and they don't suffer from the negatives seen in the rifles like the deafening muzzle blast and intense flash.

 That's a lot of information, and it seems like no category is without a potential negative.
-While that is true, it brings us back to the most important part of this entire conversation.
+While that is true, it brings us back to the most important part of this conversation.
 Purchase what you are comfortable handling, training with, and will properly maintain.
 You can make a home defense gun out of any of these weapons, but the critical aspect is the knowledge and proficiency of the person behind the trigger.
-Whatever you do decide on, make sure that it is stored safely and everyone that lives with you is properly educated on firearms safety.
+Whatever you decide, make sure that it is stored safely and that everyone who lives with you is properly educated on firearms safety.

-Ultimately, this is a topic that requires very close consideration of a number of variables and should never be decided emotionally.
-Many first time gun owners seek a home defense weapon as a direct result of the fear and sense of violation that they feel following a home invasion.
-This is understandable but weapons - especially guns and other firearms - should never be purchased without proper training.
+Ultimately, this topic requires very close consideration of many variables and should never be decided emotionally.
+Many first-time gun owners seek a home defense weapon directly from the fear and sense of violation that they feel following a home invasion.
+This is understandable, but weapons - especially guns and other firearms - should never be purchased without proper training.

-After reading this article, we suggest that your next step should be to contact your local police station for their advice, as well as talk with a range operator in your area that offers firearm safety training.
+After reading this article, we suggest that your next step should be to contact your local police station for their advice and talk with a range operator in your area that offers firearm safety training.
 This will be a good way for you to try a variety of different weapons and talk with other gun owners to determine the best choice for your home defense needs.